 - white paper download etc.

-All minor events in customer journey are called micro conversions.
-It is important to track micro conversions for it can tell you a lot about your customers and at what steps deals tend to go south.
+All minor events in the customer journey are called micro conversions.
+It is essential to track micro conversions for it can tell you a lot about your customers and at what steps deals tend to go south.

-I think this approach works especially well for SaaS and e-commerce sites, because there are obvious process milestones and clear value transaction at the end.
+I think this approach works exceptionally well for SaaS and e-commerce websites because there are apparent process milestones and transparent value transaction at the end.

 The psychology of micro conversions

-People attribute a high amount of value to commitment, because they directly connect commitment and keeping promises to “good sides” of human character.
+People attribute a high amount of value to commitment because they directly connect it and keeping promises to “good sides” of human character.
 Everybody wants to be perceived as a good, positive person.
-That’s why that image of a captain who only abandons his ship last, even if it means a sure death, is so romanticised.
+That’s why that image of a captain who only abandons his ship last, even if it means certain death, is so romanticized.